thctlo/Kopano/README.md

   To enable the webserver, install a webserver ( apache/nginx ) and symlink /home/kopano/apt/ to /var/www/html/apt
   And dhange localhost to you hostname of ip.

+If you like my work, support me a bit, even with 1 $ your helping me.
+I dont ask for hunderds, a (few) buck(s) are a great gift also.

+## donations

+- [Donate via Paypal](https://www.paypal.me/LouisVanBelle) (my paypal email is louis at van-belle .nl)
+- Donate via Bitcoin: 3BMEXFUrncjVKByryNU1fcVLBLKE8i9TpX

+## Thanks